Alexander Martin

 prof_pic.jpg

-I am a Ph.D. student at Johns Hopkins University, advised by Dr. Ben Van Durme.
+I am a first-year Ph.D. student at Johns Hopkins University, advised by Dr. Ben Van Durme.
+I am broadly interested in natural language processing (NLP) and computer vision, especially towards advancing end-to-end AI assisted report wrtining using multimodal content.
 I am supported by an NSF Graduate Research Fellowship.
-My research is on computer vision and natural language processing, especially the intersection between video and language.

 Before Johns Hopkins, I got my B.S. from the University of Rochester advised by Dr. Jiebo Luo and Dr. Aaron Steven White.